AbraheimAlokby/Group_001_Optimization-of-Budget-Management-for-Product-Restocking/README.md

 * Cygwin
 * CLION IDE

-The instructions on how to install these dependencies are found in Section 1 - Software Dependencies of the Wiki.
+The instructions on how to install these dependencies are found in Section 1 - Software Dependencies of the _Wiki_.
 This can also be found with the [link](https://github.com/AbraheimAlokby/Group_001_Optimization-of-Budget-Management-for-Product-Restocking/wiki/1.-Software-Dependencies).

 This repository contains all work completed to date for the Group 1 program project

-#Setup Instructions
+## 2. Cloning the Github Repository

+You can clone a repository that you want to contribute to directly from CLion, this can be done with the followin steps:

+## 3. Running the Software

+Once all the required independencies have been installed, follow the following instructions to completely run the program:

-- Open command prompt in the parent directory of the project
+1. Open command prompt in the parent directory of the project

-- Run the command "make" to compile the program
+2. Run the command "make" to compile the program

-- Run the command "cd bin" go inside bin directory
+3. Run the command "cd bin" go inside bin directory

-- Run the "index.exe" file to run the program
+4. Run the "index.exe" file to run the program

-- Also you can use "make clean" command to delete the object(.o) files
+5. Also you can use "make clean" command to delete the object(.o) files